 - A written summary of what you propose.

-- Three (3) copies of any site plan drawn to scale.
+- Site plan drawn to scale.

-- Three (3) copies of any elevations drawn to scale.
+- Elevation plans drawn to scale.

 - Any photos you have of the site.